 His mother smiled gently and said "son, even if the Retupmoc Lenap cannot help you for today, it will keep a running log of the information, and explore all of the possibilities.
 As you know, with this added information, it will help your own mind sort through your day thoughts, and help your night conscious mind to accept what is being added to your teachings.”

-Dlanor smiled at his mother, and nodded that he would do as she suggested.
-He had complete trust and faith in his mother, and he knew that she would not tell him something that would not work.
+Dlanor smiled and nodded that he would do as she suggested.
+He had complete trust and faith in his mother.
 With that, the unsettled feeling seemed to be lifted somewhat, and he decided that what he would do, after he worked on the Retupmoc lenap, was to go outside, and talk to the animals for a while until his father returned home.

 That eve while he and his parents sat in the Elcric of Thgil, saying their thoughts to the Rotaerc of the Somsoc, Dlanor’s lights turned the softest pink, which is the color of love.
 His thoughts said, if he had been given the evening night thoughts, he must be old enough, and advanced enough, to accept and understand what the Rotaerc had been so wise as to advance to him.
-So Dlanor then asked in his thoughts, if that evening he could receive help, so as not be afraid of what was being taught.
-Dlanor asked the Rotaerc if maybe what he was supposed to do, was to somehow, help the boy that he saw in his night thoughts.
+So Dlanor then asked in his thoughts, if he could receive help, so as not be afraid of what was being taught.

 Dlanor’s parents just smiled because, although they respected Dlanor’s privacy, their thoughts that eve in the Elcric of Thgil had been directed to their son.
 Asking that the Rotaerc would help them to be attuned to Dlanor’s needs.
 They also recognized that this was the beginning of his journey.
 They heard the answer, “The time is approaching.”
 Yes, their son was growing to maturity.
 And his time had come.